Relearn Bayanihan: The Essence of Filipino Community Spirit

 Relearn Bayanihan: What Does This Tradition Teach Us?

 The days of the Bayanihan are gone now.
 With the change of environment as well as the change of house materials from slit-houses to concrete infrastructures, the rural areas adopted more and more to the urban jungles, adding a change in people’s attitude and disposition.
 Because of this and all other factors, only a very few still adhere to the ways of the Bayanihan.

 Another problem is the development of the crab mentality, which Filipinos seem to have gotten in the Spanish era.
 This phenomenon shows how Filipinos are like crabs, if you put a group of them in a bucket, they will try to get out by stepping on one another to get up.
 Cooperation and collaboration are gone, and in its place comes the “me first” idealism.
 It’s the thought that to get further in life, one must step or use other people.

-Who knows, the move to relearn bayanihan could be the one missing link to finally get our people to where we should be and for the world to acknowledge our country as a competitor and equal in the world economy.
+Who knows, the move to relearn Bayanihan could be the one missing links to finally get our people to where we should be and for the world to acknowledge our country as a competitor and equal in the world economy.

 Watch the video below